jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 parameters that we supplied.
-We can expect to be interested in all of the content so search-style selections such as 'books costing less than X' are less useful than queries which identify nodes because of their type and position such as 'all books in the discount set'.
+We can expect to be interested in all of the content so search-style selections such as 'books costing less than X' are less useful than queries which identify nodes because of their type and position such as 'all books in the discount set', or, because we know we are examining `/books/discount`, simply 'all books'.
 In creating a new JSONPath implementation I have chosen to follow the existing language somewhat loosely, thereby specialising the matching and avoiding unnecessary code.
-It is difficult to anticipate what the real-world matching requirements will be but if I deliver now the 20% of possible features that I'm reasonably sure will be used 80% of the time, for the time being any functionality which is not covered may be implemented inside the callbacks themselves and later added to the selection library.
-For example, somebody wishing to filter on the price of books use branching to further select inside their callback;
+It is difficult to anticipate what the real-world matching requirements will be but if I deliver now the 20% of possible features that I'm reasonably sure will be used for 80% of tasks, for the time being any functionality which is not covered may be implemented inside the callbacks themselves and later added to the selection language.
+For example, somebody wishing to filter on the price of books might use branching to further select inside their callback;

 Detecting types in JSON
 -----------------------